C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 Named Tuples
 ------------

-A named tuple behaves just like a plain tuple, and has the same performance characteristics.
+A named tuple behaves just like a plain tuple, and has the same performance and characteristics.
 It simply adds the possibilty to access to the data items in the tuple either by their index position or by name.
-A name tuple allow us to aggregate data and improve code readibility
+A name tuple allow us to aggregate data and improve code readibility.

+We must first create a new named tuple data type, then we can use this new datatype to create tuple with values.
-The ``collections`` module from the standard library provides the *namedtuple()* fuction.
+To create the new custom tuple data type ``collections`` module from the standard library provides the *namedtuple()* fuction.
-This function is used to create custom tuple data types.
+The first argument is the name of the custom data type (After the creation the built-in function type() call on a tuple will return this name).
+The second argument is a string space delimiter names, one for each item that our custom tuples will take.
+The function return a new custom class (new data type) that can be used to creates named tuple.

 For example: ::

    >>> import collections